 Head on over to Pinterest and check out the different oracle decks that others have created.
 Which decks are you drawn to?
 Do you like larger cards or playing card size?
+What shape do you prefer?
+They don’t have to be rectangles if you like circles or triangles!
 What colors schemes catch your eye?
 Notice the intentions behind each deck.
 Some are geared toward divination, while others are all about adding a little inspiration to your day.

 After browsing what’s out there, you’ll start to see some patterns.
 Most oracle decks fall into one of two categories: topical or character-based.
 For example, a topical deck might have a different affirmation on each card.
 A character-based oracle deck could have a different animal on each card.

 Now that your brain is brimming with great oracle deck ideas, take some time to jot down ideas for your own deck.
 As you’re doing this, let your creativity flow.
 Write down every idea that pops into your head without judgment or censoring.
 You might surprise yourself with the themes you come up with.

 If you get stuck, think about the things in your life that “feel” magical and spark something inside of you.
 This could include nature, sacred spaces (in your environment or in the world), magical tools you use in your rituals, shapes, people you admire, characters from books, musicians, affirmations to keep you motivated, food, quotes, or poetry.

 After you settle on a theme, make a list of all the individual card design ideas around this theme.
 Decide if you want to include words on the cards or just an image.
 Sift through the design ideas and pick the ones that resonate with you most (even if you don’t know why).
 Plan out as many or as few cards in your oracle deck as you want.
 This deck is uniquely yours, so you get to make the rules.